-When planning for your future, it’s important to determine when you think you’ll retire.
-More importantly, how will you be able to afford retirement?
+When planning for your future, take time to think about when you’ll retire.
+More specifically, how will you be able to afford retirement?

+Saving that much can seem daunting, but there are many tools to help you get there.
 One of the best ways to save for retirement and build wealth over time is with a 401(k) plan.
-Read on to learn more about this type of retirement account.

 Since 401(k) contributions are tax-deferred, you can deduct the amount you contribute from your income each year, thus lowering your taxable income.
 However, you will have to pay taxes on the money once you retire and start withdrawing it.